 The reason why someone would think that arguments are healthy in relationships is because they produce a profound spike of emotions.
 A heavy third of attraction is based around creating emotional spikes, and negative emotions in a relationship often SEEM better than neutral or passive emotions.

 As for only arguing with the people you love, this largely depends on an individual’s personality and general self-esteem.
-People who are largely dependent on their ego tend to argue more often to try and ‘prove their point’.
+People who are largely dependent on their ego tend to argue more often to try and prove their points.
 Others may only argue with the ones they love, sometimes purely as an act of passion.
-Even if this is true, there are far better ways to show you love someone than by arguing with them!
+Even if this is true, there are far better ways to show you love someone than by arguing with them.

 The main reason to avoid arguments:

-Arguments can often feel like you are fighting a losing battle and that is because you simply cannot WIN an argument… or rather, if you do ‘win’, it is going to be a rather hollow victory, where your partner simply feels bad or upset, so try wherever possible to avoid any arguments in the first place.
+Arguments can often feel like you are fighting a losing battle and that is because you simply cannot WIN an argument… or rather, if you do “win”, it is going to be a rather hollow victory, where your partner simply feels bad or upset, so try wherever possible to avoid any arguments in the first place.
 This takes effort from both people in the relationship so make sure your communication with your partner is as good as it can be.